EmilMassey/data-tables/README.md

 - their account has been created
 - they have been granted access to a table

-If you use `docker-compose.yaml` filed included in this repository, you can see your emails on http://localhost:8025.
+If you use `docker-compose.yaml` file included in this repository, you can see your emails on http://localhost:8025 without actually sending them.
 This is thanks to [MailHog](https://github.com/mailhog/MailHog) service.

 ## How to customize
 ### Edit layouts